-UR RECORI THIS PR OXY CA RD IS V ALID ON Y WHEN SIGNED AND DATED.
-DETACH AT ID RETUR N THIS PO ORTION ON DLAPLEX HOLDINGS, INC. For All Withhold To withhold authority to vote for any individual The Board of Directors recommends you vote FOR each of the following nominees for Proposal 1. , Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-Election of the following nominees as Class III Directors 0 - 1 Nominees: 01) Amanda Baldwin 02) Christine Dagousset 03) Tricia Glynn The Board of Directors recommends you vote FOR Propo osal 2.
-For Against Abstain Approval, by a non-binding advisory vote, of the complecember 31, 2023. pensation of the C ompany's r named executive officers during the fiscal year ended 0 0 The Board of Directors recommends you vote FOR Property osal 3.
-For Against Abstain Ratification of the appointment of Deloitte & Touche LLF December 31, 2024. as the in dependen t registered public accounting firm of the Company for the fiscal year ending 0 0 The Board of Directors recommends you vote FOR Property osal 4.
-For Against Abstain Approval of an Amendment to the Company's Restated to remove obsolete provisions. d Certifica te of Incor poration to reflect Delaware law provisions allowing officer exculpation and 0 0 0 NOTE: Such other business as may properly come before the meeting or any adj ournment t hereof.
+V72312-P24710 KEEF P THIS PORTION I FOR YOUR F RECORD ROXY CA ARD IS VA ALID ONI Y WHEN SIGNED AND DATED.
+CH AND RETUR N THIS PORTION ON ONI OLAPLEX HOLDINGS, INC. The Board of Directors recommends you vote FOR ea A11 Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. of the following nominees for Proposal 1.
+0 П П number(s) of the noninee(s) of the line below.
+Election of the following nominees as Class I Director Nominees: , U 0 0 1 01) John P. Bilbrey 02) Deirdre Findlay 03) Michael White The Board of Directors recommends you vote FOR Pro posal 2.
+For Against Ab ostain Approval, by a non-binding advisory vote, of the co December 31, 2024. mpensatior n of the C ompany's i named executive officers during the fiscal year ended O O D The Board of Directors recommends you vote FOR Pro posal 3.
+For Against Ab ostain Ratification of the appointment of Deloitte & Touche L December 31, 2025.
+LP as the in dependent t registered public accounting firm of the Company for the fiscal year e ending 0 D NOTE: Such other business as may properly come before th e meeting or any adjo ournment t hereof.
 Please sign exactly as your name(s) appear(s) hereon.
 When administrator, or other fiduciary, please give full title as such personally.
 All holders must sign.
-If a corporation or partnershi or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date 1 Signature (Joint Owners) Date
+If a corporation or partners or partnership name by authorized officer. .
+Joint own ers should each sign Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date